-At the elementary level, FLOW Mentoring carefully matches students in grades 3-5 with caring and responsible community members.
-Mentors and mentees meet at the student’s school one day a week for an hour and a half throughout the academic year.
+At the elementary level, After School Mentoring carefully matches students in grades 3-5 with caring and responsible community members.
+Mentors and students meet at the school one day a week for an hour and a half throughout the academic year.
 With the support of a school Site Leader, mentors and students participate in fun and meaningful activities to help build social, emotional, and academic skills.

-- Make connections between academic and real-world success while working on school assignments; and,
+- Make connections between academic and real-world success while working on school assignments

 - Support the development of the students’ unique strengths.

-FLOW Mentoring currently operates programs in all 18 of our elementary schools.
+After School Mentoring currently operates programs in many of our elementary schools.

-What does an Elementary FLOW Mentoring session look like?
+What does an Elementary After School Mentoring session look like?

 - Students arrive after school dismissal and have a snack